University-of-Delaware-IT-RCI/auto_tmpdir/README.md

 By default, when a job step completes its per-step temporary sub-directory is removed from the filesystem; when the batch job completes the job temporary directory (`/tmp/8451`) is removed.
 The temporary directories/files can be left behind using the `--no-rm-tmpdir` option.

-The `--use-lustre-tmpdir` option changes the default base directory from `/tmp` to `/lustre/scratch/slurm` -- shared large-scale scratch storage.
+The `--use-shared-tmpdir` option changes the default base directory from `/tmp` to a shared large-scale scratch storage path configured at build time (e.g. on a Lustre file system).